-- 1. A system, comprising: - a communication interface for sending data; - one or more memory elements having, stored therein, computer program code; and - one or more processing units operatively coupled to the one or more memory elements and configured to execute instructions in the computer program code that cause the one or more processing units to: - generate or receive two or more dynamically-changing, 10 temporally unique identifiers; - receive a first request from a first client for two or more dynamically-changing, temporally unique identifiers related to a first data subject; - associate, in response to the first request, two or more 15 dynamically-changing, temporally unique identifiers with the first data subject; - generate first time period data, wherein the first time period data comprises information defining a first time period changing, temporally unique identifiers associated with the first data subject is used to identify the first data subject; - generate second time period data, wherein the second time period data comprises information defining a second 25 time period during which a second one of the two or more dynamically-changing, temporally unique identifiers associated with the first data subject is used to identify the first data subject, - wherein the first time period is different from the second 30 time period, - wherein the first dynamically-changing, temporally unique identifier is different from the second dynamicallychanging, temporally unique identifier, - identifier is not used to identify the first data subject during the second time period, and - wherein the second dynamically-changing, temporally unique identifier is not used to identify the first data subject during the first time period, thereby providing 40 anonymity to the first data subject; - store, in at least one of the one or more memory elements, the two or more dynamically-changing, temporally unique identifiers and the first and second time period data: and - send the two or more dynamically-changing, temporally unique identifiers to the first client. - 2.
-The system of claim 1, wherein the instructions in the computer program code further cause the one or more processing units to: - associate one or more data attributes with the first dynamically-changing. - temporally unique identifier of the two or more dynamically-changing, temporally unique identifiers.
+1. A device, comprising:

+a communication interface for sending data; one or more memory elements having, stored therein, com-

+- puter program code; and one or more processing units operatively coupled to the one or more memory elements and configured to execute instructions in the computer program code that cause the 10 one or more processing units to: - request a first dynamically-changing, temporally unique identifier and a second dynamically-changing, temporally unique identifier from a first privacy server; - associate the first dynamically-changing, temporally 15 unique identifier with a first data subject and a first one or more data attributes of the first data subject; - associate the second dynamically-changing, temporally unique identifier with the first data subject and a second one or more data attributes of the first data sub- 20 ject: - generate first time period data, wherein the first time period data comprises information defining a first time period during which the first dynamicallychanging, temporally unique identifier is used to iden- 25 cessing units to: tify the first data subject and retrieve the associated first one or more data attributes; - generate second time period data, wherein the second time period data comprises information defining a second time period during which the second dynami- 30 cally-changing, temporally unique identifier is used to identify the first data subject and retrieve the associated second one or more data attributes; - wherein the first time period is different from the second time period; - wherein the first dynamically-changing, temporally unique identifier is different from the second dynamically-changing, temporally unique identifier; - wherein the first dynamically-changing, temporally subject and retrieve the associated first one or more data attributes during the second time period, and - wherein the second dynamically-changing, temporally unique identifier is not used to identify the first data subject and retrieve the associated second one or more 45 data attributes during the first time period, thereby providing anonymity of the first data subject; - store, in at least one of the one or more memory elements, the first and second dynamically-changing, temporally unique identifiers, the first and second one 50 or more data attributes, and the first and second time period data; - send, in response to a determination that a first condition has been met, the first dynamically-changing, temporally unique identifier, the first time period data, and 55 the first one or more data attributes to the first privacy server: and - send, in response to a determination that a second condition has been met, the second dynamically-changing, temporally unique identifier, the second time 60 period data, and the second one or more data attributes to the first privacy server.